OGGM/oggm/docs/input-data.rst

 - model parameters as of the ``oggm/params.cfg`` file at the published model version
 - flowline glaciers computed from the geometrical centerlines (including tributaries)
-- baseline climate from CRU (i.e. not available for Antarctica)
+- baseline climate from CRU (not available for Antarctica)
 - baseline climate quality checked with :py:func:`tasks.historical_climate_qc` with ``N=3``
 - mass-balance parameters calibrated with the standard OGGM procedure.
 No calibration against geodetic MB (see options below for regional calibration)